AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ## Samples

-You can find a lot of samples of Waterfall charts in [AnyChart Waterfall Charts Gallery](https://www.anychart.com/products/anychart/gallery/Waterfall_Charts/)
+You can find a lot of samples of Venn charts in [AnyChart Venn Charts Gallery](https://www.anychart.com/products/anychart/gallery/Venn_Diagram/)